puppetlabs/puppet-docs/source/puppet/4.9/hiera_hierarchy.md

 The combined hierarchy works the same way as a layer hierarchy: Hiera skips empty data sources, and either returns the first found value or merges all found values.

+## What makes a good hierarchy?

+That's very subjective.
+But here are some things to think about as you design your data:

+* A shorter hierarchy is easier to reason about, and makes your data files easier to work with.
+* Use the [roles and profiles method][roles and profiles] to _manage less data in Hiera._ Sorting thousands of fiddly class parameters is a nightmare; sorting hundreds of conscious decisions is quite a bit easier.
+* A hierarchy is a way of acknowledging the _differences_ in your infrastructure.
+Think hard about the differences that are most important to you!
+If the built-in [facts][] don't give you an easy way to represent those differences, consider making [custom facts][] --- for example, a `datacenter` fact that distils institutional knowledge about your network layout into a simple geographical signal.
+* Don't get ahead of yourself!
+In the days of Hiera 3, when changing a hierarchy was incredibly expensive and "dead" layers hung around forever, people made really large hierarchies in an effort to guess their future needs.
+But now that you can change hierarchies on an environment-by-environment basis, you can be a lot more agile about it.
+Start small, and iterate.